TacticsMore Basic Tactics

 (* FILL IN HERE *) Admitted.

-The strategy of doing fewer intros before an induction to obtain a more general IH doesn't always work by itself; sometimes some rearrangement of quantified variables is needed.
+The strategy of doing fewer intros before an induction to obtain a more general IH doesn't always work; sometimes some rearrangement of quantified variables is needed.
 Suppose, for example, that we wanted to prove double_injective by induction on m instead of n.

 Theorem double_injective_take2_FAILED : n m,